MatMasIt/moodlefuse/README.md

 ```

 This only works on Linux, as it uses FUSE.
 I have not tested it on Mac, but it could work there too.

+> Q: Why is _refuse_ in the project root?
+> It's alpha software with some errors, I managed to make it fit for this project for now

 ### Requirements